IngmarBitter/defenders/md/MidActsDispensationalism.md

 * Jesus was born into a family under the law, to redeem all that were under the law
 * Referring back to Romans 2:14-15 this would mean to redeem Jews and Gentiles

 Jesus came for Jews only or also Gentiles?
 ==========================================

+OSH: MAD teaches that today we are saved through belief in the death, burial and resurrection of Jesus.
+How can that be applicable to us, if Jesus did not come for us (the Gentiles?)

+=> MAD: Jesus came only for the Jews and to fulfill the Jewish law.  ... ??? ... but when the Jews failed the new covenant, God revealed to Paul that Jesus's death was now repurposed to be applicable to Gentiles also.
+Therefore, what is written in the four gospels is only for the Jews, but the death, burial and resurrection is the one special event sequence that transcends that target group and is applicable to us, too. ???

 Mat 15:24 The Faith of the Canaanite Woman